lucasjoliveau/doc/fr/developer/reference/backend/security.md

-The _module category_ , serves to associate groups with an Odoo App (~a set of related business models) and convert them into an exclusive selection in the user form.
+The _module category_ , serves to associate groups with an Konvergo ERP App (~a set of related business models) and convert them into an exclusive selection in the user form.